vinceskahan/v5wiki/Character-encodings.md

 ## Gotchas

 A common problem is special characters in a _text_  (not HTML) file.
 These are files with the suffix `.txt`, instead of `.html`.
-When a browser encounters a file ending in `.txt` it does not interpret any HTML tags within it, including a `<meta>` tag, so it does not know what encoding the file uses.
-It has to guess.
+When a browser encounters a file ending in `.txt` it treats the contents as raw text and does not try to interpret any HTML tags within it, including a `<meta>` tag.
+Because it ignores any possible `<meta>` tag, it does not know what encoding the file uses, so it has to guess.

-Most guess `cp1252`, aka `Windows-1252`.
-If the file includes special characters that cannot be encoded in `cp1252`, then they will end up looking "funny".
+Most browsers guess `cp1252`, aka `Windows-1252`.
+This means that if the file includes special characters that cannot be encoded in `cp1252`, then they will end up looking "funny".
 This is a common problem with NOAA reports (which are text files) with location names that include special characters that cannot be encoded in `cp1252`.

 There are three solutions: